 Patrick Ray, CNC, is a holistic health counselor, vibrational therapist, and certified nutritional consultant.
 He holds sessions at the Gulfport Healing Arts Center.
 (727) 559-8603.

 An aside: My brother would often quote from the above article to explain why he enjoyed playing at USA poker friendly and USA online slots casino sites.
 Now back in 2004 this was not possible.
 Online casino sites were considered pretty sleazy.
 Then in 2006, the Unlawful Internet Gambling Enforcement Act UIGEA was passed by Congress.
 This Act aimed to prevent the transfer of funds, via credit cards in particular, between individuals and businesses for the purposes of gambling.
 UIGEA did not make it illegal for a US resident to gamble, but it did make it more complicated.
-Now jumping ahead to 2017, online site's catering to US players have really proliferated.
-There are now curated lists of online slots usa - that is, specifically slots for US players and my brother could not be happier.
+Now jumping ahead to 2017, online sites catering to US players have really proliferated.
+There are now curated lists of online slots usa - that is, specifically slots for US players - and my brother could not be happier.

 [A professional job search coach’s top five tips for managing work life.]